Shresht7/random-cli/README.md

 # Random CLI

 A command-line interface to do random stuff.
 Generate random strings and numbers, flip a coin, make decisions and resolve dilemmas.
+There is probably something in your life that can use a bit of randomness.

 ## Usage